Get Started With Custom Metadata Types in Salesforce

 8. Test Thoroughly:

-Custom development in Salesforce, thoroughly test your custom metadata types in a sandbox environment before deploying them to production.
+Custom development in Salesforce: thoroughly test your custom metadata types in a sandbox environment before deploying them to production.
 This includes testing the functionality of your custom metadata records as well as any automation or business logic that relies on them.

 9. Document Your Metadata: